 - Spiced Beers – Whether the beer has notes of cloves, cinnamon, nutmeg, coriander, ginger, or other herbs and spices, it can add a new flare to an otherwise ordinary beer.
 Pumpkin, Christmas or Winter Ales, and Belgian styles can be combined with stouts, cream ales, fruit beers, or sours to make an exciting new creation.

 I’m surprised and delighted by how much I have enjoyed this beer-mixing experiment!
 Not every mix I tried worked, but so many did.
 It’s a little awkward at first and it certainly got me out of my comfort zone.
 I’m astounded at the endless possibilities that exist when you simply allow your beer to socialize.
-Stay tuned to the blog as I share more of my favorite beer mixes in an upcoming installment of Crafty Beer Girls.
+Now, check out my Favorite Beer Blends.